 Payment of the tuition fee in an English-taught curriculum

 Full-time students studying in an English-taught curriculum must pay the tuition fee as a semester fee for the current semester while studying full-time.
 Part-time students pay the tuition fee on the basis of the credit point price or as a semester fee, depending on their choice.
-The recipients of tuition-waiver scholarships of English-taught curricula will pay for the studies on the same grounds as full-time students of the Estonian taught curricula (see above).
+The recipients of tuition-waiver study place of English-taught curricula will pay for the studies on the same grounds as full-time students of the Estonian taught curricula (see above).

 Payment of the tuition fee in doctoral studies